 - Use Quick Setup Wizard

+- Quick Setup via Bluetooth with TP-Link Tether App

 - Manually Set Up Your Internet Connection

 - Set Up the Router as an Access Point

 - Set Up an IPv6 Internet Connection

 4. 1.
 Use Quick Setup Wizard

 The Quick Setup Wizard will guide you to set up your router.